mui/toolpad/examples/core/tutorial/README.md

 # Toolpad Core - Tutorial

-This example provides a minimal setup to get Toolpad Core working with the Next.js app router.
+This example provides a minimal setup to get Toolpad Core working with the Next.js App Router.

 ## Getting Started